 NCW 2003 celebrated improvements in materials for flight, described the atmosphere, acid rain and the ozone layer.

 |2002||October 20-26||Soaps and Detergents||Chemistry Keeps Us Clean!

-NCW 2002 discussed the chemistry of soaps and detergents, surface tension of water, and chemistry’s role in cleaning, including an article on the importance of hand washing.
+NCW 2002 celebrated the 15th anniversary of the program and discussed the chemistry of soaps and detergents, surface tension of water, and chemistry’s role in cleaning, including an article on the importance of hand washing.